DIY kitchen open shelving tutorial

 As promised, I’m finally sharing the complete DIY kitchen open shelving tutorial.

-The shelves were a very affordable addition to the space, and I love the functionality and warmth they provide.
+The shelves were a very affordable addition to the space, and I love the functionality, storage, and warmth they provide.

 - Metallic gold spray paint